mtgjson/mtgjson-website/docs/data-models/purchase-urls/index.md

       content: Purchase Urls
   - - meta
     - name: description
-      content: The Purchase Urls Data Model describes URL paths to purchase a product from a marketplace.
+      content: The Purchase Urls data model describes URL paths to purchase a product from a marketplace.
   - - meta
     - property: og:description
-      content: The Purchase Urls Data Model describes URL paths to purchase a product from a marketplace.
+      content: The Purchase Urls data model describes URL paths to purchase a product from a marketplace.
   - - meta
     - name: keywords
       content: mtg, magic the gathering, mtgjson, json, purchase urls